WeaKnees.com TiVo Upgrade Kits

 What is the difference between a REPLACE kit and an ADD kit?

-• With a REPLACE TiVo Upgrade Kit, you will remove your existing, TiVo hard drive (or drives) and replace them with ours.
+• With a REPLACE TiVo Upgrade Kit, you will remove your existing, TiVo hard drive (or drives) and replace it with ours.
 Our new drive(s) will come pre-loaded with all of the TiVo software.
 You simply remove your drives, install ours, and power up your TiVo.
 NOTE: You cannot self-install a replace kit together with any other hard drive that may already be in your TiVo.
 Other drives will not automatically be seen by this new kit.

 • With an ADD TiVo Upgrade Kit, you will add a second drive to your existing one-drive TiVo.
 An add kit can therefore only be used together with a TiVo that has only one drive in it, and that one drive must be the drive that was installed in the TiVo at the factory.
 If your TiVo has already been upgraded with a larger drive, then our add kits will not work.
 Also, many TiVo models can only hold one drive, so those units cannot use add kits.
+Any model that has space for two drives has add kits available on its product page.

 There are several advantages and disadvantages of each TiVo Upgrade Kit: